peeter123/digikey-api/README.md

 [![Donate](https://img.shields.io/badge/Donate-PayPal-gold.svg)](https://www.paypal.com/cgi-bin/webscr?cmd=_donations&business=53HWHHVCJ3D4J&currency_code=EUR&source=url)

 # What does it do
-`digkey-api` is an [Digkey Part Search API](https://api-portal.digikey.com/node/8517) client for Python 3.6+.
+`digikey-api` is an [Digkey Part Search API](https://api-portal.digikey.com/node/8517) client for Python 3.6+.
 API response data is returned as Python objects that attempt to make it easy to get the data you want.
 Not all endpoints have been implemented.

 # Quickstart